AmbrogioMB/AmbrogioMB.github.io/publications.md

 ### Preprint

+Sosso, A., Bernardelli, A. M., Gualandi, S. (2025).
+[The Cloven Traveling Salesman: Cycle Covers and the Integrality Gap of Small ATSP Instances](https://arxiv.org/abs/2511.05045). arXiv preprint arXiv:2511.05045.

 Bernardelli, A. M., Vercesi, E., Gualandi, S., Mastrolilli, M., Gambardella, L. M. (2024).
 [Lower bounds for the integrality gap of the bi-directed cut formulation of the Steiner Tree Problem](https://arxiv.org/abs/2405.13773). arXiv preprint arXiv:2405.13773.

 ### Thesis